Skip to main content

 PKCE Forwarding

-OAuth Proxy automatically handles PKCE (Proof Key for Code Exchange) when working with providers that support or require it.
+The OAuth proxy automatically handles PKCE (Proof Key for Code Exchange) when working with providers that support or require it.
 The proxy generates its own PKCE parameters to send upstream while separately validating the client’s PKCE, ensuring end-to-end security at both layers.
 This is enabled by default via the forward_pkce parameter and works seamlessly with providers like Google, Azure AD, and GitHub.
 Only disable it for legacy providers that don’t support PKCE:

 # Disable PKCE forwarding only if upstream doesn't support it